ankitects/anki-manual/searching.md

 #### Raw input

-If your search contains a lot of literal special characters, escaping can become tedious.
-For that reason, Anki provides the `r:` prefix which marks the following text as raw input.
-Only a minimum of escaping is required to prevent ambiguity:
+Text preceded by certain keywords (like `re:`) will be treated as raw input.
+That is, the charcters listed above largely lose their special meaning.
+In such a context, only a minimum of escaping is required to prevent ambiguity:

 - `"` must be escaped.